generaxion/axio-starter/README.md

   * `register-assets.php` has all CSS and JS enqueues to templates as well as any arbitary code added to header or footer.
   * `register-blocks.php` defines which Gutenberg blocks are allowed.
 Notice that all blocks that are not defined here are not allowed and modules add their own blocks to the mix.
+  * `register-colors.php` configure background colors to be available in blocks using backgrounds (background, media & text).
   * `register-image-sizes.php` register all global image sizes and responsive image sizes.
   * `register-localization.php` all global translatable strings for Polylang.